-We're pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is designed to inform you about the quality of the water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
-Our water sources are springs, they are known as Lone Pine 1&2, Cove East Cove and Cove West, and Look Out Mountain.
+Our water sources are springs; they are Lone Pine 1&2, Cove East and West, and Look Out Mountain.
+This year we finished developing four additional springs.
+These springs are Lone Pine 3, 4, 5, and 6.
+These springs should be approved by the Division of Drinking Water in 2009 and should be in service before the end of 2009.

 Timber Lakes Water SSD has a Drinking Water Source Protection Plan that is available for your review.
 It contains information about source protection zones, potential contamination sources and management strategies to protect our drinking water.
 It has been determined that we have a low susceptible level to potential sources of contamination, such as septic tanks, roads, homes etc. If you have any questions regarding source protection, contact our office to review our source protection plan.
-Our sources are in remote locations, and there are no potential contamination sources in the protection zones, so we consider our source to have a low susceptibility to potential contamination events.
+Our sources are in remote locations, and there are no known potential contamination sources in the protection zones, so we consider our source to have a low susceptibility to potential contamination events.